edwardchuang/billing-migrate/README.md

 ## Overview

-This Python script automates the process of migrating Google Cloud Platform (GCP) projects from their current billing accounts to a specified target billing account.
-As part of the migration, it also labels each moved project with its original billing account ID, providing a clear audit trail.
+This Python script automates the process of migrating Google Cloud Platform (GCP) projects from one or more source billing accounts to a specified target billing account.
+As part of the migration, it labels each moved project with its original billing account ID.

+Crucially, when performing a live migration, the script records all operations (label updates and billing moves) into a timestamped JSON log file.
+This log file can then be used with the script's `--revert` functionality to undo the performed operations if necessary.

 The script is designed with safety in mind and operates in **dry-run mode by default**.
 This allows you to see what actions would be performed without making any actual changes to your GCP environment.
 To execute the changes, you must explicitly use the `--no-dry-run` flag.

 ## Features

 *   **Billing Account Migration**: Moves projects to a new target billing account.
+*   **Source Billing Account Specification**: Option to migrate from a specific source billing account or all accessible ones.
 *   **Original Billing ID Labeling**: Tags projects with a label indicating their original billing account.
+*   **Operation Logging**: Records all migration actions (labeling, billing moves) to a timestamped JSON file when not in dry-run mode.
+*   **Revert Functionality**: Can read a previously generated operations log file to revert the migration actions.
 *   **Dry-Run Mode**: By default, shows intended actions without execution.
 *   **Comprehensive Logging**: Provides detailed logs of its operations.
 *   **Command-Line Interface**: Easy to use with clear arguments.
 ## Prerequisites

 1.  **Python**: Python 3.8 or higher is recommended.